The $L^2$-norm of the Euler class for Foliations on closed irreducible Riemannian 3-Manifolds: Introduction

-\begin{theorem}[Main theorem] Let $M$ be a smooth closed three-dimensional orientable irreducibe Riemannian manifold.
-Then, for any fixed constant $H_0>0$, there are only finitely many cohomological classes of the group $H^2(M)$ that can be realized by the Euler class of a two-dimensional transversely oriented foliation $\F $ whose leaves have the modulus of mean curvature bounded above by the constant $H_0$. \end{theorem}
+\begin{corollary} For any closed oriented Riemannian 3-Manifold $M^3$ there are only finitely many cohomological classes of the group $H^2(M^3;\R)$ that can be realized by the Euler class $e(\F)$ of a two-dimensional transversely oriented foliation $\F $ whose leaves have the modulus of mean curvature bounded above by the fixed constant $H_0$. \end{corollary}